ddydeveloper/ng-task-management-system/README.md

 ### Client app

   - Go to the `./client` folder
-  - Make sure your have correct settings in environment.ts file:
+  - Make sure your have a correct settings in environment.ts file:
     - API_URL: "http://localhost:YOUR_API_PORT"
   - Build an image with the command: `docker build -f Dockerfile.stage -t YOUR_CLIENT_IMAGE_TAG .`
   - Run a container with the command: `docker run -p YOUR_CLIENT_PORT:3000 YOUR_CLIENT_IMAGE_TAG`